Segovia vs Toledo: Choosing a Madrid Day Trip

-If you’re considering a day trip from Madrid and only have time for one, it’s likely that you’re choosing between Segovia vs Toledo.
-Both of these lovely cities are within easy reach of the Spanish capital and have a lot to offer visitors.
+The latter two lovely cities are the most popular Madrid day trips and lie within easy reach of the Spanish capital.
 However, they do both offer different things and can appeal to different types of visitors.

 Segovia